 This course is specifically designed to explore the anatomy and physiology of the newborn from birth through eight weeks.
 Students will become understand normal and abnormal findings.
-Assessment, age appropriate strategies and cultural differences will be discussed.
-Current research will be reviewed by participants to enhance the midwife's care of the neonate and case studies will be utilized.
+Assessment, age-appropriate strategies and cultural differences will be discussed.
+Current research

 MDWF 2060 Clinical Testing/Childbearing Year, 3 cr.

 (2 academic credits/1 clinical credit)